smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 ----------------------------------------------------

-From our previous SQL statement, we can see that the INNER JOIN acts like a CROSS JOIN.
-Now lets add a more practical use of the ON EXISTS.
+From our previous SQL statement, we can see that the `INNER JOIN` acts like a `CROSS JOIN`.
+Now lets add a more practical use of the `ON EXISTS`.
 Here we have a more practical use of the statement.

-This query will return all the rows of table A and B where the values of column "Fruit" are the same in both tables, and the columns of both tables will be included in the result set.
-The query will include rows from TableA where the Fruit value exists in TableB.
+This query will return all the rows of `TableA` and `TableB` where the values of column `Fruit` are the same in both tables, and the columns of both tables will be included in the result set.
+The query will include rows from `TableA` where the `Fruit` value exists in `TableB`.

 ```sql
 SELECT  a.*,